Judge won't expand on ban on Lockheed-Boeing rocket business

-CAPE CANAVERAL, Florida (Reuters) - A U.S. judge on Tuesday declined to expand on her order last week that barred a partnership owned by defense contractors Lockheed Martin and Boeing from buying Russian-made rocket engines used to launch U.S. military satellites.
+CAPE CANAVERAL, Fla., May 6 (Reuters) - A U.S. judge on Tuesday declined to expand on her order last week that barred a partnership owned by defense contractors Lockheed Martin and Boeing from buying Russian-made rocket engines used to launch U.S. military satellites.

 The original injunction, issued on Wednesday, stemmed from a lawsuit by rival Space Exploration Technologies, or SpaceX, in protest of the U.S. Air Force’s award of a multibillion-dollar, non-compete contract for 36 core rocket boosters to Lockheed and Boeing’s United Launch Alliance partnership.